 Practical info: You can buy your ticket on the spot or book online.
 It costs THB 1200/USD 35.
 If you would like to attend real match instead of the performance, a fellow blogger recommends watching Muay Thai at Channel 7 Boxing Stadium.
 It’s even for free!

 Where to sleep in Bangkok

 Bangkok offers a wide range of accommodations, just open Booking.com and chose what you like.
 From the places I have experienced on my own, these are my favorites:

 Bright rooms and homey atmosphere are two main features of De Talak Hostel.
 If you are a backpacker in search of a quiet place for relaxation and a fully equipped kitchen, this is your place.
 Google the location first – it can be a little hard to find.

 This boutique hostel is the perfect choice for flashpackers.
 Lub D has got an onsite bar, 24-hour reception and beds that feature individual locker, shelf, power socket and towel rack.
 Located near Chinatown.
 I love that they serve popcorn in the reception:)

 I have already stayed twice in this hotelJ Pathumwan Princess is modern and really comfortable, featuring a large outdoor pool and outstanding fitness facilities.
 It has 30 floors, so try to get your room as high as possible.
 The views from my room on the 28th floor were just awesome; I could see all of Bangkok.

 The information and pictures from this guide are based on several visits.
-In 2012, I visited the city as backpacker exploring South East Asia.
-In 2015, I returned as a professional travel blogger attending the conference TBEX.
+In 2012, I visited the city as a backpacker exploring South East Asia.
+Later, I returned as a professional travel blogger attending the conference TBEX.
 My third, and by far the most enjoyable trip was done in partnership with the Tourism Authority of Thailand.
 All opinions are, as always, my own.